Flavsditz/real-time-flutter/long_polling_server/README.md

-# Long Polling App
+# Long Polling Server

-This is the long polling app example that go together with the Flutter article present in [Softwerker XX]().
+This is the long polling server example that go together with the Flutter article present in [Softwerker XX]().

 ## Usage

-Run this together with the [Long Polling Server](/long_polling_server) which is present on this repository
+Run this together with the [Long Polling App](/long_polling_app) which is present on this repository